Tanner McLachlan

 Tanner McLachlan (born March 15, 1999) is a Canadian professional football tight end.
 He played college football for the Southern Utah Thunderbirds and Arizona Wildcats.

 Early life

 McLachlan attended Lethbridge Collegiate Institute in Lethbridge, Alberta, Canada.

 College career

 McLachlan played wide receiver and tight end at Southern Utah University from 2018 to 2021 and totaled 15 receptions for 168 yards.
 In 2022, he transferred to the University of Arizona as a walk-on.
 In his first year at Arizona in 2022, McLachlan started seven of 12 games and had 34 receptions for 456 yards and two touchdowns.
 As a senior in 2023, he recorded 45 catches for 528 yards and four touchdowns.
-He finished his career with 79 receptions which broke Rob Gronkowski's school record for career receptions by a tight end.
+He finished his career with 79 receptions which broke Rob Gronkowski's school record for career receptions by a tight end, 984 yards and six touchdowns.